Sentry Page Protection

 - Japan Equity: iShares Japan ETF (Black)

-- Asia Pacific ex-Japan Equity: iShares MSCI Asia Pacific ex-Japan ETF (Blue)
+- Asia ex-Japan Equity: iShares MSCI All-Country Asia ex-Japan ETF (Blue)

 - Emerging Market Equity: Vanguard FTSE Emerging Market ETF (Pink)